holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 ## Switch to the Holochain conductor

 Now it would be cool to see this happen for real outside of a test.
-Up till now you have only used `hc run` to run a single instance of a node.
-However, in order to have two separate instances communicate on one machine, we need to run our own conductor using the `holochain` cli tool.
+Up till now you have only used `hc run` to run a single conductor.
+However, in order to have two separate conductors communicate on one machine, we need to use the `holochain` cli tool.
+This takes a bit of setting up.

 !!! tip "hc run vs holochain"
     `hc` and `holochain` are both conductors that host your apps on your users' machines. `hc run` is for testing and development, and `holochain` is for end-users.
 It can host multiple instances of multiple DNAs for multiple users.
 Normally Alice and Bob would be running instances of your app in their own conductors on their own machines.
 But for the purposes of this tutorial, it'll be a lot more convenient to try this on one machine, so you don't have to worry about network setup.
+Although you could use multiple machines if you'd like.

 Before you can create the config file, you will need to generate some keys for your agents.